ietf-teep/architecture/draft-ietf-teep-architecture.md

-some cases might be another party such as a Device Administrator or other party to whom the code has been licensed (in which case the same code might be signed by multiple licensees and distributed as if it were different TAs).
+some cases might be another party such as a Device Administrator or other party to whom the code has been licensed (in which case the same code might be signed by multiple licensees and distributed as if it was different TAs).

 A Trusted Component Signer selects one or more TAMs and communicates the Trusted Component(s) to the TAM.
 For example, the Trusted Component Signer might choose TAMs based upon the markets into which the TAM can provide access.
 There